discord-samba/localization/_guides/using_the_localization_module.md

 console.log(proxy3.EXAMPLE_3());
 ```

-Of course if you have a large number of resources, writing this by hand could become tedious.
-The
+Writing this by hand could become tedious if you have a large number of resources.
+The easiest solution
-easiest solution would be to simply pass `any` for the `LocalizationResourceProxy` generic and eliminate
+would be to simply pass `any` for the `LocalizationResourceProxy` generic and eliminate the problem right
-the problem right there.
-This of course provides no type-hinting for your resources which are certainly
-helpful to have.
+there.
+This of course provides no type-hinting for your resources which are certainly helpful to have.

 Another solution would be to write a script that automatically generates a file containing an exported
 object populated with all of your resource keys.
 You can retrieve all loaded resource keys by using